PETRA: Parallel End-to-end Training with Reversible Architectures: Numerical experiments

 \subsection{Technical details}

 \paragraph{A note on the implementation.} We shortly describe our implementation details.
-We base our method on PyTorch \cite{pytroch-v2}, although we require significant modifications to the Autograd framework in order to manage delayed first-order quantities consistently with PETRA.
+We base our method on PyTorch \citep{pytroch-v2}, although we require significant modifications to the Autograd framework in order to manage delayed first-order quantities consistently with PETRA.
 We rely heavily on the \emph{Vector Jacobian Product} of PyTorch to compute gradients during the backward pass of each stage, but other backends could be used.
 The backward pass for reversible stages only necessitates a reconstruction step and a backward step -- a naive implementation would use a reconstruction step, followed by a forward and a backward step.
 This is because we only need the output gradient as well as the computational graph of $\tilde{\mathcal{F}}_j$ to compute the input and parameter gradients at line 12 and 13 of Alg.~\ref{alg:parallel_functions}, which can be obtained during the input reconstruction phase.
 For non-reversible stages, we reconstruct the computational graph with a forward pass on the input retrieved from the buffer during the backward pass.
-Our models can run on a single A100, 80GB.
+Our models can run on a single A100, 80GB to easily compare training dynamics, or distributed over $10$ or $18$ GPUs when training with a RevNet-18 or a RevNet-34 or 50.